-My primary objective as an academic is to empower students with lifelong learning skills by actively involving them in various processes of knowledge construction.
-In pursuit of this goal, I am consistently seeking innovative approaches to engage students in knowledge creation, with a specific focus on scientific research.
-I lead the University's Genome Engineering Laboratory (www.westmingenlab.uk), providing a sustainable platform for scholarly student innovation and short-term internships and international visiting fellowships for skill development to support their research ambitions.
+My primary objective as an academic is to equip student researchers at all levels with lifelong learning skills by actively involving them in various processes of knowledge construction.
+To achieve this goal, I consistently seek innovative approaches to engaging students in the creation of knowledge, with a particular emphasis on scientific research.
+I lead the University's Genome Engineering Laboratory (www.geneeditorsofthefuture.uk), which provides a sustainable platform for scholarly student innovation, as well as short-term internships and international visiting fellowships designed to support skill development and research ambitions.

 Education: BSc Biotechnology; MSc Microbial Gene technology; PhD Life Sciences (Molecular Cell Biology), PGCert Higher Education